levelsix/Utopia/README.txt

-To use protoc, go to top of project and type protoc -I=src/com/lvl6/proto/ --java_out=src/ src/com/lvl6/proto/*.proto
+1) To use protoc, go to top of project and type protoc -I=src/com/lvl6/proto/ --java_out=src/ src/com/lvl6/proto/*.proto

+2) Useful commands if you know what they do git ls-files --deleted -z | xargs -0 git rm

-Make sure you include this file (but don't push it to repo (it's already in .gitignore, if right path)):
+3) Make sure you include this file (but don't push it to repo (it's already in .gitignore, if right path)):
 DBProperties.java
 in com.lvl6.properties package.